 2. cover letter (max 500 words) stating why you should receive the studentship and outlining your career aspirations.

-Of the students who graduated in 2019, 59% are currently attending further postgraduate studies ( PhD, MD/PhD and MBA) and 26% are employed in research positions either in academia or industry.
+Of the students who graduated in the past 3 years, approx 60% pursued further postgraduate studies ( PhD, MD/PhD and MBA) and 25% are employed in research positions either in academia or industry.
 Other destinations include positions as consultants, medical writers, patent lawyers, regulatory affair officers and medical sales representatives.